 Personal Inflation Rate

 It can be a useful exercise to go through your budget and see which line items are most affected by the increase in inflation.
 Everyone spends money differently, so depending on which goods and services you spend the bulk of your budget on and which are non-discretionary, will dictate how much inflation impacts you.
-From the March 2024 CPI report that covers the change in inflation rates from February 2023 to February 2024, Transportation services was up 9.9%, food was up 2.2%, and shelter 5.7%.
-But that same report showed that apparel was flat 0.0%, new vehicles 0.4%, and used cars and drops down 1.8%.
-A very different environment than just two years ago.
+From the December 2025 CPI report that covers the change in inflation rates from December 2024 to December 2025.
+Food was up +2.6%, shelter up +3%, apparel was slighly higher at +0.2%, new vehicles up +0.6%, and used cars up +3.6%.
+A moderately different environment than just one year ago.

 The difference between the headline inflation from the CPI and your household inflation rate is an important point to explore.
 If you are going to change your behavior based on inflation, those changes should be the actual inflation that you are experiencing.
 A retired couple living in downtown Denver will have a very different personal inflation rate than a couple with four kids in Danville where both parents commute.